KDE/kdesrc-build/README.md

 the new version where the old kdesrc-build directory used to be.

-In fact, it is recommended to use git to update kdesrc-build itself, so that kdesrc-build is kept upgraded automatically.
-This is setup already in the sample configuration for KF5, where kdesrc-build is configured to update itself.
+In fact, it is recommended to use git to update kdesrc-build itself, so that kdesrc-build updates itself automatically when run.
+This is set up already in the sample configuration for KF5, where kdesrc-build is configured to update itself.

 One thing to keep in mind when using kdesrc-build to manage keeping itself